 - Easy-to-use interface with tons of customization

-- GoDaddy InSight™ provides tailored action plans for your site
+- GoDaddy InSight™ provides tailored action plans

 - 99.9% uptime with an award-winning support team